Automations help you remove repetitive admin steps from your daily workflow.

 To create a new automation, follow these steps:

-2. Choose to create from scratch or start with a template.
+Choose to Create from scratch

-3. When creating from scratch; start by Setting your trigger, then select a trigger from the list.
+Start by Setting your trigger, then select a trigger from the list.

 See the full flow in the gif below: